GeminiDRSoftware/DRAGONS/gempy/mosaic/doc/mosaic/source/introduction.rst

    import gemini_instruments
    from gempy.mosaic.mosaicAD import MosaicAD

-   # This is a user function available for your use,
-   # it supports GMOS and GSAOI data
+   # This is a user function available and supports GMOS and GSAOI data
-   #
    from gempy.mosaic.gemMosaicFunction import gemini_mosaic_function

 - Use *astrodata.open()* to open a FITS file ::